rishikesan19/Datascience_Projects/README.md

-This folder contains all the datasciene related projects which I have done.
+This folder contains all the datasciene related projects